xmaze/xmaze/README.md

 rsync -aPzr /path/to/xmaze/maze/* --rsh='ssh -p22' user@host:/path/to/public_html/
 ```

-A version of ThreeJS is included, for anyone who later would like to think how to use the data to provide the enhanced experience navigating ``X0N``.
+Note: if you get a long waiting under redirect, it might be that your pgae doesn't exist.

 ## Secret Locked Locations

 The goal is to introduce content to learners, students, etc. by enciting them to solve problems in order to reveal secrets.
-I call the format for rooms and doors between them, defining a maze, an ``X0N`` -- a ``JSON`` to ``search X``.
+I call the format for rooms and doors between them, defining a maze, a ``zone``.
 Below is the beginning for a schema definition for secret locked locations.

 **room**
 ```{json}